 Symptoms of Hip Injury Pain After an Accident

 Your hips carry much of your body’s weight.
-Hip Injury pain symptoms after a car accident can vary greatly.
+Hip injury pain symptoms after a car accident can vary greatly.
 They might include, but are not limited to, generalized intense pain; difficulty moving; pain in the back, groin, or legs; pinched nerves in the lower back; limping; throbbing pain in the upper legs and knee pain.
 Additional injuries might include hip dislocation or even a fracture and stress fractures.
 If you are suffering from any of these symptoms, do not delay treatment as you might be able to avoid serious repercussions by receiving prompt treatment.
 However, pain or other symptoms might not always show up immediately.
-Even so, emergency care could be warranted in order to minimize long-term damage.
+Even so, your pain could warrant emergency care to minimize long-term damage.

 The hip joint does not contain much fluid, so trauma to the area impacts it quite severely.
 Fluids or blood might inflame the region, which causes pain.
-In addition, the inflammation to the hip can also cause the sciatic nerves to swell as a result.
-Pain might be felt at the secondary site although it originated from the primary site of the hips.
+In addition, the inflammation of the hip can also cause the sciatic nerves to swell as a result.
+Pain might be felt at the secondary site although it originates from the primary site of the hips.

 Addressing Hip Pain Injuries